Larne extend lead as Linfield move into top four

 Linfield moved into the top four, above Crusaders on goal difference, with a 2-0 away win over Ballymena United.

-Chris McKee stabbed in the opener with Jimmy Callacher heading the second.
+Chris McKee stabbed in the opener with Jimmy Callacher grabbing the second.

 While the Invermen now have a six-point lead over Glentoran, the Glens have played two games less and they will face Cliftonville on Sunday.